wyang342/http-server-two/README.md

 * It passes the request to the `Request` class which parses/cleans the data so that we can use it more easily.
 * The `Request` gets passed to the `Router`, who's job is to decide decode it and determine what kind of `Response` to send back
 * `Response` will creates an appropriate response with properly formated HTML to `server.py`
-* You get to see the response as usual
+* You see the response as HTML on your browser

 ## Release 2 - `Response` Class
-Create a new file `response.py` and create a `Response` class.
+Create a new file `response.py` and create a `Response`.
 Some suggestions/pointers for your `Response` class:
-- It should be initialized with the URN string and a dictionary of possible template variables
+- It should be initialized with the URN string and a dictionary of possible template variables.
+Be sure to account for the situation where there aren't any template variables in `Response`
-- Based off the URN string, it should be able to render a fully formatted Jinja HTML template using (if applicable) template variables
+- Write a method `__str__` where, based off the URN string, it should be able to render a fully formatted Jinja HTML template using (if applicable) template variables
 - You will probably end up stripping the methods you wrote in `utilities.py` to put into this class and deleting `utilities.py` altogether
     - Don't forget to remove unnecessary libraries from `server.py` when you strip out code